RamanKaur-27/ExamPractice-250318/Network and troubleshooting.md.md

 I read in this link that If the internet still down, try using an Ethernet cable to test a connection.

+I think that this site provides beneficial information for troubleshooting wireless network connection problems, because it describes easy ways to solve the problems.

 (https://www.electric.ai/blog/cant-connect-to-internet-how-to-troubleshoot)

+I discover 15 ways to troubleshoot connection in this site.
+Some of them are check for physical connectivity issues, check the WI-Fi adapter, reset network settings, reboot the computer and forget Wi-Fi network.

 I find two sites with troubleshooting info to the Access point or wifi router.